Amazon SEO: The Complete Guide for Sellers

 It’s important to be cautious of keyword stuffing, as that will negatively impact your chances of rank.
-You can also make use of Amazon Seller Central’s style guides in different categories to better structure your titles.
+You can also make use of Amazon Seller Central’s style guides in different categories to structure your titles better.

 The next part of optimizing product listings is creating product descriptions.

 The key to writing descriptions is that you need to focus on the benefits of your product instead of just listing its features.
 This is your chance to create a brand story.